Folk dances of Punjab: Kikkli

-Kikkli is a popular female folk dance performed by two holding hands and twirling each other in circle and balancing their positions in circular motions.
-It is generally popular in young girls and performed in pairs.
-A variety of songs are used with clapping, usually with two females standing face to face close to each other and holding the hands crossing arms with the bodies inclined back; in this position the arms are stretched to the maximum and hands interlock firmly.
-Then they wheel round fast continuously with their dupattas floating in the air and anklets making tinkling sound.
-It is accompanied by songs with clapping.
-Sometimes it is done by four women.
+Kikkli is a popular female folk dance performed by two girls holding hands, twirling each other in a circle and balancing their positions in circular motions.
+It is generally popular among young girls and performed in pairs, although it may be performed by four women.
+A variety of songs featuring clapping are used.
+The dance usually involves two girls standing face to face close to each other and holding hands, with arms crossed and bodies inclined back; in this position, the arms are stretched to the maximum and hands interlock firmly.
+Then, they wheel around continuously, with their dupattas floating in the air and anklets making tinkling sound.